mami-project/draft-trammell-post-sockets/draft-trammell-taps-post-sockets.md

 ### Message Size Limitations

 Ideally, Messages can be of infinite size.
-However, protocol stacks and protocol stack implementations may impose their own limits on message sizing;
-For example, SCTP {{RFC4960}} and TLS {{I-D.ietf-tls-tls13}} impose record size limitations of 64kB and 16kB, respectively.
-Message sizes may also be limited by the available buffer at the receiver, since a Message must be fully assembled at the receiver before it can be passed on to the application layer.
-These message size limitations are probably best exposed through the policy context.
+However, protocol stacks and protocol stack implementations may impose their own limits on message sizing; For example, SCTP {{RFC4960}} and TLS {{I-D.ietf-tls-tls13}} impose record size limitations of 64kB and 16kB, respectively.
+Message sizes may also be limited by the available buffer at the receiver, since a Message must be fully assembled by the transport layer before it can be passed on to the application layer.
+Since not every transport protocol stack implements the signaling necessary to negotiate or expose message size limitations, these are currently configured out of band, and are probably best exposed through the policy context.

 A truly infinite message service -- e.g. large file transfer where both endpoints have committed persistent storage to the message -- is probably best